veltenlab/CpGSelectionPipeline/README.md

 - Variably methylated sites are selected based on those that are not IMCs (i.e. have high PDR), but also high qFDRP scores.
 For this, the script ```filter_qFDRP_results.R``` is responsible.
 - To include control regions (non-digested, constitutively methylated, constitutively unmethylated), corresponding scripts have been generated in [scripts](scripts).

-After successful completion of all of these scripts, the final panel can be generated and uploaded to the Mission Bio Tapestri Designer tool.
-For this, the script ```generate_final_panel.R``` in [scripts](scripts) is targeted for.
+After successful execution of the scripts, you can combine differend DMRs from different panels and upload them to the Tapestri Designer tool (https://designer.missionbio.com/).

 # Contact